Syed Fakhruddin Ahmad: Biography

 Syed Fakhruddin Ahmad studied Quran with his mother and Persian with family elders.
 Aged eight, he began studying Arabic grammar and syntax.
 He enrolled in Madrassa Manba al-Ulum Gulaothi, where he studied with Majid Ali Jaunpuri and then went to Delhi with him and studied books of rational sciences in the madrassas of Delhi.
 In 1908, he entered the Darul Uloom Deoband and studied Daura Hadith (the final class) in two years instead of one, as per the instructions of Mahmud Hasan Deobandi.

 Ahmad began teaching at the Darul Uloom Deoband and later went to the Madrasa Shahi in Shawwal 1339 AH, where he served for 48 years.
 He was the principal of the Madrasa Shahi and taught Sahih al-Bukhari and Sunan Abu Dawood there.
 1161 students studied Sahih al-Bukhari from him between 1377 and 1383 AH.
-He was appointed the senior hadith professor (Shaykh al-Hadith) at the Darul Uloom Deoband following the death of Hussain Ahmed Madani in 1957.
+He was appointed the senior hadith professor (Shaykh al-Hadith) at the Darul Uloom Deoband following the death of Hussain Ahmad Madani in 1957.
 His students included Abdul Ghani Azhari.

 During the presidency of Hussain Ahmad Madani, Ahmad twice served as the vice-president of Jamiat Ulama-e-Hind.
 He became its president following the death of Ahmad Saeed Dehlavi in December 1959.

 Aged 82 or 83, Ahmad died on 5 April 1972 (20 Safar 1392 AH).
 His funeral prayer was led by Muhammad Tayyib Qasmi at Moradabad.